-- Installation must conform to the requirements of the authority having jurisdiction or, in the absence of such requirements, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and/or Natural Gas and Propane Installation Code, CAN/CSA B149.1.
-Where required by the authority having jurisdiction, the installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1. - 2.
-Provide clearance between appliance jacket panels and combustible material in accordance with local fire ordinance.
+- 1. Installation must conform to the requirements of the authority having jurisdiction or, in the absence of such requirements, to the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and/or Natural Gas and Propane Installation Code, CAN/CSA B149.1.
+Where required by the authority having jurisdiction, the installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1. - Provide clearance between appliance jacket panels and combustible material in accordance with local fire ordinance.
 Refer to Table 5 for recommended service clearances.
 Recommended service clearances may be reduced but should not be less than the clearance to combustibles. - 3.
 Protect gas ignition system components from water (dripping, spraying, rain, etc.) during operation and service (circulator replacement, condensate trap, control replacement, etc.). - 4.
-Provide combustion and ventilation air in accordance with applicable provisions of local building codes, or: USA National Fuel Gas Code, ANSI Z223.1/NFPA 54, Air for Combustion and Ventilation; Canada Natural Gas and Propane Installation Code, CAN/CSA-B149.1, Venting Systems and Air Supply for Appliances. - 5.
+Provide combustion and ventilation air in accordance with applicable provisions of local building codes, or: USA - National Fuel Gas Code, ANSI Z223.1/NFPA 54, Air for Combustion and Ventilation; Canada - Natural Gas and Propane Installation Code, CAN/CSA-B149.1, Venting Systems and Air Supply for Appliances. - 5.
 The appliance should be located so as to minimize the length of the vent system.
 Ensure air intake pipe termination is away from areas that may contaminate the combustion air (see Table 4).
 In particular, avoid areas near chemical products containing chlorines, chlorofluorocarbons, paint removers, cleaning solvents, and detergents.
 Avoid areas containing saw dust, loose insulation fibers, dry wall dust etc. - 6.
 This appliance must not be installed in a room under negative pressure.
-An equipment room under negative pressure conditions could deplete the combustion air supply to the appliance and cause leakage of flue gas from the venting system.
+An equipment room under negative pressure conditions could deplete the combustion air supply to the appliance and cause leakage of flue gas from the venting system. - a.
+Direct vent installation is not complete without screwing down the front door for a proper seal of the combustion air system.